achasveachas/hug-bot/README.md

 This bot is licensed under the [MIT](/LICENSE) license.

+## Development

+In order to run locally, copy the `.env.sample` file and rename it to `.env`, fill in the values with your Bluesky username, password, and you Giphy API key, and run `source .env`

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/achasveachas/hug-bot/issues](https://github.com/achasveachas/alternate-side-bot/issues).